 1. Horizon scanning to manage regulatory unpredictability

-In this apparently ‘new normal’ – CUBE helps to level out regulatory unpredictability and allows FIs to embrace transformational change.
+In this ‘new normal’ – CUBE helps to level out regulatory unpredictability and allows you not only to manage, but to embrace, transformational change.

 2. Automating compliance to free up resources

-A long-lasting side effect of Covid-19 is, for many businesses, a reduction in resources; be that budget, tools or manpower.
-FIs that have historically used manual processes to manage compliance, may find that a reduction in resources leaves them struggling to keep ahead of regulatory changes and obligations.
+A long-lasting side effect of Covid-19 is, for many businesses, a reduction in resources; be that budget, tools or people power.
+FIs that have historically used manual processes to manage compliance may find that a reduction in resources leaves them struggling to keep ahead of regulatory changes and obligations.

-CUBE uses regulatory intelligence to streamline tasks that have previously required tens of human hours and reduces them to instantaneous, AI-led outcomes.
-This means that compliance teams will spend less time on labour-intensive administrative tasks and can instead focus their resources on meeting and managing compliance goals and outcomes.
+CUBE streamlines tasks that have previously required tens of human hours and reduces them to instantaneous, AI-led operations.
+This means that your compliance team will spend less time on labour-intensive administrative tasks and can instead focus their resources on meeting and managing compliance goals and outcomes.

 3. Tailored solutions to mitigate increased risks